 - Stir constantly during the last 5-10 minutes of cooking.
 Your mixture should start to thicken up and turn darker in color.
-This is when I use my Candy Thermometer to monitor the temperature of the candy mixture… You want it to reach ‘Soft Ball’ stage which is approx. 238 degrees.
+This is when I use my Candy Thermometer to monitor the temperature of the candy mixture… You want it to reach ‘Soft Ball’ stage which is 238 degrees F.

-- Using your oven mitts to handle the pot, carefully dump out the candied nuts/seeds onto your prepared cookie sheet & set-aside to cool completely.
+- Using your oven mitts to handle the pot, remove from heat & carefully dump out the candied nuts/seeds onto your prepared cookie sheet & set-aside to cool completely.
 Break apart any large pieces.
 I place my cookie sheet on a cooling rack to avoid any moisture during the cooling process.

 - Once the candy is cooled, you can store it in an airtight container or package it up for gift giving.

-If your nuts or candy coating seem too soft after cooling, just pop them in the oven at 325 degrees (f), stirring gently until they are crisp again.
+- If the nuts or candy coating seem ‘stringy’ or too soft after cooling, just pop them onto your cookie sheet & place them in the oven at 325 degrees (f), stirring gently until they crisp up.

 Gather all of your tools and ingredients to make Candied Nuts or Seeds.Whisk the Sugar, Cinnamon & Salt with Water in your Pot… Don’t mind my messy pot & spatula – this was batch #9 and everything was candy coated by this point. =)